- Symptoms of viral tonsillitis

 In the case of symptoms characteristic of a bacterial infection, it is necessary to go to a general practitioner who, after examination, will prescribe an appropriate treatment.
 Please do not use any antibiotics unless you have been prescribed them by a doctor for this specific ailment because it is necessary to choose the right drug and dose.
 A poorly selected antibiotic or inadequate dose will not work and may cause side effects.
 In addition to the antibiotic, you should also take a probiotic, painkillers, and antipyretics (ibuprofen or paracetamol) and sore throat remedies (in the same way you might treat viral pharyngitis).
 Fighting fever can be aided by cold wraps on the forehead and neck, as well as proper hydration by sipping water, raspberry juice or lime tea.

-How do doctors distinguish viral and bacterial angina?
+How do doctors distinguish viral and bacterial tonsillitis?

 Diagnosis is based on the patient's complaints and physical examination (it is necessary to look at the throat and mouth, as well as the assessment of lymph nodes).
 However, sometimes physicians find it difficult to make a proper diagnosis.
 For this purpose, it is helpful to use the Centor scale below in the McIsaac modification.